 Earth Kids Care About Ocean Waste

-Earth Kids TV wants to be part of this movement.
+Earth Kids want to be part of this movement.
 We have learned that picking up litter is not an enjoyable past-time.
 In fact, it can be rather ghastly.
 Picking up other people’s trash is exhausting and disgusting: old cigarette butts, sucker sticks, cool drink cans and sticky beer bottles, used nappies, chocolate wrappers and now, even old masks and plastic gloves!

 BUT it makes us think!
 It makes us think a lot about why WE too are PART of the PROBLEM!?
 And in the long run, we start to feel useful and grateful to be able to assist our Earth.

 Our mission was to join the International Coastal Cleanup 2020 which ran for a week from 14 to 21 September.
 We decided to be different and to head for the river catchment that leads into the ocean.
 Earth Kids have made the Else River their responsibility because many of them live in the area and because the river flows through the beautiful Glencairn wetland reserve to the ocean in False Bay.

 The Else River is a Source of Life

 River catchments and wetlands, estuaries and streams are all part of the water cycle and all affect the ocean eventually.
 We know that any litter lying in a stream or a wetland near the ocean could eventually end up in the ocean.
 And even if it does not, it will have disastrous effects on the living things around it.

 The Else River flows for 4.16 km from where it rises above Da Gama Park.
 The river was first called the Elze River in the 1800s.
 It formed a dangerous and wild estuary where it flowed into the ocean.
 No one really knows why the river is called the Else River:

 - It could be named after the Rooi Els trees that grew along its banks.